 Remember, my trucking friends, that Erectile Dysfunction (ED) issues may be your first & last symptom of coronary heart disease – not chest pain.
 Smoking is one of the leading causes of ED and preventable death.
 So, do you want to liven things up or light up?

 Smoking is known to damage blood vessels, large and small, and hinder proper blood flow.
 The male penis is plumed with veins and arteries that are smaller than the vessels in the heart.
 These vessels are affected first in smokers, causing ED .
-Recently, researchers from the Mayo Clinic found that men who made lifestyle changes to improve their cardiovascular health — by lowering cholesterol and blood pressure, losing weight and exercising — also improved their symptoms of ED.
+Recently, researchers from the Mayo Clinic found that men who made lifestyle changes to improve their cardiovascular health – by lowering cholesterol and blood pressure, losing weight and exercising – also improved their symptoms of ED.
+The products available at Blink Health may also prove to help medicate ED to reduce its effects and return the individual to normal health.
 Here are a few tips that are well worth reading from the big H.

 Start walking.
 According to one Harvard study, just 30 minutes of walking a day was linked with a 41% drop in risk for ED.
 Other research suggests that moderate exercise can help restore sexual performance in obese, middle-aged men with ED.

 Eat right.
 In the Massachusetts Male Aging Study, eating a diet rich in natural foods like fruit, vegetables, whole grains, and fish – with fewer red and processed meat and refined grains – decreased the likelihood of ED.
 Hard to do on the road, so prepare in advance.